-Here’s a picture of a toro sushi stand at Kuromon Ichiba.
+Here’s a picture of a toro sushi stand at Kuromon Market.
 Do you notice that there seems to be two types of slightly different-colored fish on the customer’s plate?

 There are actually two types of toro – chuotoro and otoro.
 Chutoro is the fatty underbelly while otoro is the fattiest part of the fish found close to the head.
 That’s the most premium part and is the lightest in color.

-Toro is something you need to try at Kuromon Ichiba, or anywhere else in Japan.
+Toro is something you need to try at Kuromon Market, or anywhere else in Japan.
 Sushi doesn’t get any better than this.

 Can you tell what these are?
 They’re maguro kama, or grilled tuna jaws.
 These were delicious as well but I much prefer tuna when raw.

 Takoyaki and okonomiyaki are the two dishes that are most representative of Osaka.
-They’re classic Osaka dishes that you can have anywhere in the city, especially takoyaki since it can be easily sold as street food.
+They’re classic Japanese dishes that you can have anywhere in Osaka, especially takoyaki since it can be easily sold as street food.